simon-ritchie/apysc/docstring_markdowns/apysc/_display/multi_line_text.md

 **[Parameters]**

 - `text`: Union[str, String]
   - Text to display.
-A HTML tag is available.
+An HTML tag is available.
 - `width`: Union[int, Int]
   - Width of the text to wrap.
 - `variable_name_suffix`: str, default ""